grafana/loki/docs/clients/promtail/README.md

 When the [Syslog Target](./configuration.md#syslog_config) is being used, logs can be written with the syslog protocol to the configured port.

+## AWS

+If you need to run Promtail on Amazon Web Services EC2 instances, you can use our [detailed tutorial](./aws/ec2.md).

 ## Labeling and parsing

 During service discovery, metadata is determined (pod name, filename, etc.) that